-The D&I communication plan is divided into three axes, including
+The D&I communication plan is divided into three axes, including:

-- 1) General communication of the D&I project (policy, data, actions, best practices, information, events,...): - Use of the D&I section on the intranet - Highlighting events, trainings, news, etc. via the Shortlist - Making use of Webinars or E-mail communication for general information, policy updates, data communication, next steps, ... - JournaLIST: the magazine could be used to highlight D&I articles (e.g. employees talking about the cultural challenges they had to overcome when moving to Luxembourg, ...) or information and data could be conveyed - Intranet sections: A D&I section will be created on the intranet site in order to communicate the objectives, measures and progress of the project.
+- 1) General communication of the D&I strategy (policy, data, actions, best practices, information, events...): - Use of the D&I section on the Intranet:

+- Highlighting events, trainings, news, etc. via the Shortlist; - Making use of Webinars or E-mail communication for general information, policy updates, data communication, next steps, etc.; - JournaLIST: the magazine could be used to highlight D&I articles (e.g. employees talking about the cultural challenges they had to overcome when moving to Luxembourg, ...) or information and data could be conveyed; - Intranet sections: A D&I section will be created on the Intranet site in order to communicate the objectives, measures and progress of the project.
 A real-time dashboard, general data, information on specific topics and events/news will be shared.
-The creation of this section is underway and will be launched in the next few weeks. - 2) Internal diversity communication to acknowledge and show appreciation of LIST differences (information about special days, links to external events, congratulations on certain occasions, ...): - The first step of this communication should be the creation of a LIST Diversity Calendar.
-This calendar should include a (more or less exhaustive) overview of the different holidays, events and national/international awareness days and specific D&I project-related news. (including upcoming training, perhaps some informal get-togethers to exchange views on different topics, cultural differences, potluck dinners, ...) - 3) External diversity communication aims to improve LIST's external image as a diverse and inclusive workplace with an open and accepting culture: - External website
+The creation of this section is underway and will be launched in the next few weeks. - 2) Internal diversity communication to acknowledge and show appreciation of LIST differences (information about special days, links to external events, congratulations on certain occasions): - 3) External diversity communication aims to improve LIST's external image as a diverse and inclusive workplace with an open and accepting culture: - External website